pomonam/kronfluence/examples/imagenet/README.md

 ## Training

-We will use the pre-trained dataset from `torchvision.models.resnet50`.
+We will use the pre-trained model from `torchvision.models.resnet50`.

 ## Computing Pairwise Influence Scores